A Michigan Fair Treat – Hot French Fries

 It’s an important choice, to dress or not to dress.
 These fries are so good many dive in right away.
 However, I make a beeline to the course ground salt and vinegar.
 Never Ketchup.
 I always use a good malt vinegar at home but at the county fair, all that’s available is white vinegar dispensed with a pump on top of a gallon jug.
 Sparingly used, the tart and salt seem to spring the taste buds into life.
 The secret is to eat them while still hot and firm.
 They don’t age well and will turn into a limp sticky mess quickly.

 Gibby’s is a mainstay throughout Michigan and at the Huron County Fair.
 I always look forward to sharing an order with the kids.
 Admittedly imbibing in this comes with a tinge of guilt but gives me an excuse to avoid the Tilt-a-Whirl.
+However the crispy outside and perfectly cooked fluffy potato is worth the wait and the trip to the fair.
 When doing a little research I was surprised to find that Gibby’s is headquartered in Traverse City has been in operations since the 1940’s and its own fan page on Facebook.